-Research shows that in 2017, alcohol proved to be even more deadly than illicit drugs, including opioids.
+Research shows that in 2020, alcohol proved to be even more deadly than illicit drugs, including opioids.
 The statistics paint a grave picture of the realities of alcohol abuse.
-The stereotype of an alcoholic often draws up a picture of an unemployed, unkempt, and irrational individual that often loses control due to excessive cheap vodka shots.
-However, Alcohol Use Disorder often takes on many forms, and thus experts regard is based on a spectrum.
+What qualifies you as an alcoholic?
+The stereotype of an alcoholic often depicts an unemployed, unkempt, and irrational individual who often loses control due to excessive cheap vodka shots.
+However, alcohol use disorder often takes on many forms, and thus experts regard it based on a spectrum.
 Chronic severe alcoholism—a subcategory of AUD, for example—makes up around nine percent of those suffering from AUD, Psychology Today reports.
-Many are often surprised to learn that the majority of those battling AUD are categorized as high-functioning alcoholic (HFA).
+Many are often surprised to learn that most people battling AUD are categorized as high-functioning alcoholics (HFA).

 According to a government survey, about 20% of alcoholics in America are high-functioning alcoholics.

 A high-functioning alcoholic is a person who can maintain their professional and personal responsibilities while engaging in excessive drinking.